-The rooms are all fairly similar - there are five Standard rooms and three Suites with plunge pools - one of which, Rhino House, also has a separate and private kitchen.
+The rooms are all fairly similar - there are five Standard rooms and three Suites which are situated a little further up the hill and also have plunge pools.

 Most popular are the camp’s 4WD safaris, which explore the plains and lakeshores.
 In the morning these also begin at around 7am, returning at midday for lunch.
 An afternoon safari will head out again at 4pm.
 Often you can combine a 4WD safari with a short walking safari.
 Meanwhile other options include a spot of fishing, or a relaxing soak in the Tagalala Hot Springs.